zeus-volkov-systems/messageapi/README.md

 Each session component is considered a fundamental and loosely orthogonal dimension of its parent.
 Every message session, no matter what the type, can be created by specifying these three dimensions, and this concept is what allows MessageAPI to provide a powerful abstract framework on top of arbitrary messages.
 Each of these dimensions has its own particular properties which define it.
 All also include a catchall 'metadata' property for storage of other useful self-documenting information, such as version or identifying labels.

+#### MessageAPI Session Topology

 Here we describe the three dimensions of a MessageAPI session:

- - Schemas
+ ##### Schemas

-    - Schemas are what define records as seen by the session holder.
+Schemas are what define records as seen by the session holder.
 This is the part of the topology which defines what fields a record will have, any conditions on those fields, and an operator factory class that provides methods on evaluating fields against conditions (conditions may contain arbitrary logic).

 A schema field set is a flat set of field definitions - for example, software that wants to pass email messages through MessageAPI could have a field set of 'email, subject, body'.

 In the provided schema class, fields need to be provided with a 'name', 'type', and 'required' properties.

 The 'name' must be unique in the schema, the 'type' must be understood by the parsing class, and the 'required' must be a boolean.
 Conditions can be set on these fields that qualify records when passed in, serving as a potentially powerful filtering tool.
 In the provided default plugin, conditions must specify at least a unique id, a type, and an operator.

 There are two provided types in the default - composite and comparison.

 Comparison type conditions are direct comparisons (things like equivalency, greater than, etc.) while composite conditions reference other conditions and specify either an 'and' or an 'or' operator.
 This allows multiple conditions to be nested, referenced by their IDs.

 Composite conditions can also include other composite conditions and will be unpacked and applied recursively.
 The only restriction on conditions is that no infinite loops are permitted.
 Conditions are applied on both 'get' and 'put' type operations, which provide a SQL type selection for records in arbitrary containers.

 - A schema 'metadata' json specification file (metadata.json)
       ```
       {
           "metadata": {